Are You Being Called By Collection Center, Inc.?* Here’s What You Need to Know

 Your Rights Under the FDCPA

-- Discussing your debt with anyone except you, your spouse or your attorney
+- Discussing the debt with anyone except you, your spouse, and your attorney

 - Ignoring a formal cease communications request